 On May 3, 2022, the Company completed the divestiture of its high reliability discrete diodes and assemblies business (the "Disposal Group") to Micross Components, Inc. for \$26.2 million, net of cash disposed, in an all-cash transaction.
 The divestiture resulted in a gain \$18.3 million in fiscal year 2023, which was recorded in "Gain on sale of business" in the Statements of Operations.
 As a result of the transaction, the Company disposed of \$0.8 million of goodwill based on the relative fair value of the Disposal Group and the portion of the applicable reporting unit that was retained.
-The estimated fair value of the Disposal Group was not considered a strategic shift that would have a major effect on the Company's operations or financial results, it was not reported as discontinued operations.
+The estimated fair value of the Disposal Group less estimated costs to sell exceeded its carrying amount as of the transaction date.
+As the sale of the Disposal Group was not considered a strategic shift that would have a major effect on the Company's operations or financial results, it was not reported as discontinued operations.